-In accordance with Article 18 of the Law on Accounting, the Bank is obliged to perform reconciliation of receivables and payables with its debtors and customers, and it maintains credible documentation on the circularization process.
+In accordance with Article 18 of the Law on Accounting, the Bank is obliged to perform reconciliation of receivables and payables with its debtors and customers as of 31 October 2022, and it maintains credible documentation on the circularization process.

-The Bank submitted 857 confirmations (IOS forms) to its debtors and customers with the outstanding balance of receivables/payables as of 31 October 2020, out of which 188 confirmations were returned and according to which the unreconciled receivables amounted to RSD 29.336 thousand, and were reconciled with creditors and suppliers by the end of 2020.
+The Bank submitted 1,013 confirmations (IOS forms) to its debtors and customers with the outstanding balance of receivables/payables as of 31 October 2023, of which 247 IOS forms were returned and according to which non-confirmed receivables amounted to RSD 100,263 thousand, liabilities RSD 4,770 thousand and the ones were reconciled with creditors and suppliers by the end of 2023.